All Episodes

 I don't think that what would be effective is branding it blue.

-I don't think that's sort of bait and switch will work.
+I don't think that sort of bait and switch will work.

-We're in a good place with that too, because we basically got Democrats supporting crime, supporting illegal immigration and people that are doing that, and also supporting drug runners right now.
+We're in a good place with that too, because we basically got Democrats supporting crime, supporting illegal immigration and people that are doing that and also supporting drug runners now.

-So that literally, during the show, I uh it broke that uh DC is suing Trump over having the National Guard in DC.
+So literally during the show, it broke that D.C. is suing Trump over having the National Guard in D.C.
+So the place that he's helped clean up?

 Yeah.